KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 KeyboardTheme.standard(.init(tint: .black))
 ```

-Style variations make it easy to play within the overall style of a theme, and only modify what fits the theme.
+Style variations make it easy to play within the overall style of a theme, and only modify the parts that are allowed to change by the theme.

 ### Custom themes